fb6328/Java-CRUD-Solution-with-GUI/README.md

 # Java-CRUD-Solution-with-GUI
 A simple java CRUD application using GUI for log in, creating, reading, updating and deleting a user and log out.

-Follow th following steps to run the application and view the java source code STEP 1
+Follow the following steps to run the application and view the java source code STEP 1
 Download the zip folder and unzip into your project location Open with Netbeans IDE or your prefered IDE